Moumi/Penetration-Testing/Web/PHP_Web_Info.md

 pentesterlab|s:12:"pentesterlab";
 ````
 * **XSS**: Watchout for ``PHP_SELF`` being rendered as a form attribute.
 This can be exploited by escaping the `Action` html element.
-* **SQL Injc**:
+* **SQL Inj**:
    * When spaces are not allowed, you can use comments `/* */`
    * Numerical Injection can work with unions
 * **Path Traversal**
     * You can use x00 at the end to remove things the server code appends.
     * You can append the destination to the existing file url if there is some kind of filtering
 * **File Inclusion**
     * You can use x00 at the end to remove things the server code appends
 * **Code Injection**
     * `Eval`: If this function is used then an example escape mechanism is: **test";system("uname -a");$dummy ="**
     * `preg_replace`: if PHP is below 7.0 you can append `/e` at the end of the pattern.
 This will cause the new pattern variable to be executed as code.
     * `assert`: When assertion arguments is wrong, it is executed as PHP code
 * **Command Injection**
     * Use new line %0A to escape and append commands
     * If nothing happens then maybe the function `header` is used.
 This means that I can catch the redirect on burp.
 * **LDAP** :
    * Always try null based credentials (this case was LDAP).
 To put null parameters you have to delete them not put them empty
    * Check the filter syntax.
 Easy to escape

 ## Other